Please note that reservations for events are possible as of 2-3 weeks prior to the date.

 The film accompanies Walter Arlen for a part of his journey.
 With ease it paints the portrait of a remarkable man, a man who went through years of darkness but never lost sight of the “blue light of the last streetcar”.

-We are extremely honored to present the New York City premiere of WALTER ARLEN’S FIRST CENTURY in the presence of Mr. Walter Arlen and his partner Mr. Howard Kenneth Myers.
+We are extremely honored to present the New York City premiere of WALTER ARLEN’S FIRST CENTURY.

-Following the 90-minute screening of the film, there will be a talk with filmmaker Stephanus Domanig and Walter Arlen moderated by exilarte’s founding Director Gerold Gruber.
+Following the 90-minute screening of the film, there will be a Q&A with exilarte’s founding Director Gerold Gruber and filmmaker Stephanus Domanig.
 Jeannie Im (soprano) and Dan Franklin Smith (piano) will present examples of Arlen’s musical oeuvre including “Five Songs of Love and Yearning.”

 Walter Arlen was born in 1920 and grew up in the Viennese district of Ottakring as the grandson of the Jewish department store owner Leopold Dichter.
 His musicality was noticed early on.
 But Austria’s “Anschluss” to the Third Reich destroyed all dreams of music when he was faced with the struggle to stay alive.
 The family was torn apart, but an affidavit from the US saved the nineteen-year-old.
 Consumed by homesickness, longing and despair, Walter Arlen threw himself into his music.
 He found a new home, the love of his life, and a career as a music critic for the Los Angeles Times.
 He kept his own music a secret, thinking a career as a music critic must inevitably compromise his integrity as a composer.
 But in private, he wrote stories through music that should not be forgotten: Of leaving and arriving, of searching and finding.
 Of the pain life inflicts upon us - and of the incredible wonders it also presents.
 Exile music is not written by those who life left unchallenged.
 That Walter Arlen’s musical memories did eventually find a stage and an audience, is in large part thanks to his partner, Howard Myers, and the exil:arte Center at the University of Music and Performing Arts Vienna.
 That he finally got to hear his works - at the age of 97! - at Vienna’s Konzerthaus is just one of Walter Arlen’s many victories.